cleverswine/noone.dev/content/posts/hello-k8s-windows-part-2.md

 The source code for this example can be found at https://github.com/cleverswine/hello-k8s-win

-These posts are besed on an intoductory presentation that I gave to my company.
+These posts are based on an intoductory presentation that I gave to my company.

 ### Deploy to a local Kubernetes (k8s) cluster